vlazzarini/paw/workshop.md

 ```

-Further details on the CsoundObj API is provided in the
+Further details on the CsoundObj API are provided in the
 [reference documentation](examples/docs/index.html).